Bayesian Evidence Synthesis for the common effect model: Discussion

 \section{Discussion}

-In this work we explored methods for synthesizing evidence in the form of Bayes Factors.
-We do so for the standard meta analysis paradigm, i.e. when the available data from the separate studies are on the aggregate level.
+In this work we explored methods for synthesizing aggregate level data in the form of Bayes Factors for the common effect model.
 We present methods for varying levels of detail in the available information and compare their performance.
 By utilizing the common $g$-prior setup, we show how the problem of $BF$ synthesis can be translated to the synthesis of $T$ statistics for simple linear regression.
 An analytic relationship between $BF$'s and standard test statistics can be found in several hypothesis testing contexts, outside the $g$-prior setup \citep{johnson2005,johnson2008,held2018}.
 This is also the case for the $JZS$ prior though it involves numerical integration.

 The $JZS$-prior can be seen as a mixture of $g$ priors.
 Alongside popularity, computational efficiency and understandable interpretation of $g$-priors, resulting $BF$s have been shown to be monotone functions of the $F$ statistic for testing \eqref{eq:2.1} and therefore gives the uniformly most powerful invariant test \citep{shively2018}.
 This holds also for the mixture of $g$-priors, and it is evident via the results presented here for the univariate regression example, considering that $F=T^2$.